Any car driving on UK roads needs to have three things;

 Vehicles made after the year 2001 are banded into, essentially, how good or bad your car is for the environment… basically the smaller and less pollution your car produces the less it will cost annually to tax.

-The average tax bill for a small 1000cc hatchback (normal starter car) is approximately £130 per year, although it could be less if its a newer more fuel efficient engine.
+The average tax bill for a small 1000cc hatchback (normal starter car) is approximately £130 per year, although it could be less if it’s a newer more fuel-efficient engine.

 It’s always worth asking when you’re searching for a car because it’s a year-on-year charge and it’s also a good indicator of how fuel-efficient the car is.
-It’s a good ideal to check with the dealer or on the government website as it often changes.
+It’s a good idea to check with the dealer or on the government website as it often changes.

 This is probably the single biggest cost in the early years when you’re inexperienced as a driver.

-Unfortunately statistics show that new drivers are 50% more likely to have an accident in the first two years of driving, and insurers know this so their prices reflect it.
+Unfortunately, statistics show that new drivers are 50% more likely to have an accident in the first two years of driving, and insurers know this so their prices reflect it.

-Prices stay high for first time drivers until they can prove they are safe, secure and experienced drivers.
+Prices stay high for first-time drivers until they can prove they are safe, secure and experienced drivers.

 The lowest insurance group is 1 and this covers the majority of typical smaller 1L cars (Corsa, Clio etc), for this group aim for 1000cc.
 Whilst the size of the engine is the largest determination of the insurance group, because bigger is generally faster, it’s also important to note insurers take into consideration repair costs – a BMW is going to cost more to repair than a Vauxhall.

-When you first begin driving, to minimize your insurance costs you should be looking at group 1 & 2 cars, most manufactures have a low-end/starter models that fit the category.
+When you first begin driving, to minimize your insurance costs you should be looking at group 1 & 2 cars, most manufactures have low-end/starter models that fit the category.